lwjohnst86/analyzing-cohorts-course/chapter1.md

 determining which variables are the potential exposures/predictors can be a bit more tricky, as modern cohort studies have massive amounts of data collected on each participant... meaning there are easily hundreds of variables in a dataset.
-Many of these variables are collected to be used as "confounders" (which we will discuss more in later chapters) when analyzing the data.
+Many of these variables are collected to be used as "confounders" when analyzing the data.
+We will discuss confounders more in later chapters.

 Usually, at least when exploring the data, it's a good idea to just keep only the variables of interest in the dataset.
 So, for now, let's select some of the many